 Decorating & Design

-Planning a kitchen renovation often starts with choosing the right palette.
-There’s no denying the enduring appeal of a black and white kitchen, but adding a fresh burst of colour to your cook space will keep you feeling inspired.
+Colour can be a powerful design tool in the kitchen.
+There’s no denying the enduring appeal of a neutral kitchen, but adding a fresh burst of colour to your cook space will keep you feeling inspired.
 If you’re not ready to commit to a bold, all-encompassing hue, consider an accent colour on your kitchen island, a patterned tile for your backsplash or a soft pastel on your cabinets.
+Below, see 15+ colourful kitchen ideas to inspire your next makeover!

 This guesthouse kitchen by Canadian designer Ashley Montgomery doubles as a pool bar.
 The patterned backsplash, cabinets and island facing — all in a soft duck-egg blue — evoke feelings of calm and tranquility.